 The deep cycle battery should not be confused with a starter battery.
 The latter is for releasing short bursts of power to start engines but not to sustain deep discharge and recharge.

-A deep cycle battery, on the other hand, can function as a starter as well as sustain power supply for long periods of time.
-That is why it is also considered a dual purpose battery.
+A deep cycle battery, on the other hand, can function as a starter as well as a sustained power supply for long periods of time.
+That is why it is also considered a dual-purpose battery.

 What is the difference between a deep cycle and a regular battery?